CircleCly/cs61bl-su22-lesson-plans/lab05.md

 **Ideas for tailoring your teaching to the needs of your students:**

+I think my explanations were to the point.
+The questions are more like definitional questions, so I wouldn't think it's necessary to answer with a question.

 **Lab/1-on-1 Interactions**

 You may skip any questions that are not applicable.

 *   What fraction of students did you interact with?
+Most.

 *   Did you interact with the shy students?
+Yes.

 *   Did you refrain from assuming manual control of the keyboard?
+Yes.

 **Ideas to improve 1-on-1 interactions:**

+I tried to ask guiding questions while in 1-on-1 session with the student.
+However, there was a student who was extremely lost on how to "create a for loop that executes ``n`` times", and the other more "fundamental" concepts.
+She was actually confused about my guiding questions as well, so I ended up just explaining why ``for (int i = 1; i <= n; i++)`` would work.

+Maybe I should try asking her to think about programming concepts she previously knew of?
+In CS 10?
+Data 8?
+I think I tried to ask this, but maybe the student's also losing focus ;(

 **Link to previous self-reflection:**
 @246